NewsHounds

 @gabriella: loved your post straight from the heart.
 Only a truly good person could say it so well.
 Merci beaucoup, ma fille.

-bemused commented 2013-02-12 07:17:46 -0500 · Flag
+Bemused commented 2013-02-12 07:17:46 -0500 · Flag

 Sorry, AAP, but Roman Catholics don’t thump Buybles (as you well know).
 Used to be such the faithful were supposed to get their gospel from the priest during mass or from sacred artworks (paintings, sculptures (path of the cross) and the facades of Gothic cathedrals (my favorite source) and the lives of saints and martyrs (including Philomène who was “de-sanctified” because she’d been only two years old at immolation).